mlrun/mlrun/docs/architecture.md

 MLRun has the following main components that are used throughout the system:

-- <a id="def-project"></a>**Project** &mdash; a container for organizing all of your work on a particular activity;
+- <a id="def-project"></a>**Project** &mdash; a container for organizing all of your work on a particular activity.
-    Projects consist of metadata, source code, workflows, data and artifacts, models, triggers, and member management for user collaboration
+    Projects consist of metadata, source code, workflows, data and artifacts, models, triggers, and member management for user collaboration.

 - <a id="def-function"></a>**Function** &mdash; a software package with one or more methods and runtime-specific attributes (such as image, command, arguments, and environment)